 Clinical and Psychotherapy Experience

-I served as an assistant professor in the department of Psychology at the American University of Beirut for several years.
+I served as an assistant professor in the department of Psychology at the American University of Beirut-Lebanon for several years.
 In that capacity, I taught undergraduate and graduate students, supervised graduate students’ clinical and research work, and conducted research.

 I have been involved in various capacities with non governmental organizations providing psychosocial services to refugees in Lebanon.